 As you know, I am never one to step down from a challenge and so today I took on Mount Everest in the form of these Beer Battered Vegan Fish Sticks.

 These Beer Battered Vegan Fish Sticks are made using heart of palm and seaweed to attempt both the taste and texture that I have been seeking.
-The ingredients for these vegan fish sticks are:
+They are breaded and beer battered for a delicious vegan alternative.